yhc2717/starter-hugo-research-group/content/home/welcome.md

 <br>

-The **Qinling Xiaozhan Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **Qinling Xiaozhan Inn** has been a center of excellence for Sustainable Development research, teaching, and practice since its founding in 2016.